Monthly ETF Commentary

 Harvest Low Volatility Canadian Equity ETF

+HVOL rebalanced in September, removing Manulife Corp, capturing profits as its risk profile has elevated somewhat, and adding RB Global, a multi-year strong compounder with a strong competitive positioning in Industrial vehicles and assets.
 HVOL remains defensively positioned to manage risk.
 Nonetheless, it still offers exposure to continued equity market growth and balances stability with participation in upside trends.

-Outlook | Continued focus on stable, lower risk portfolio of Canadian equities | Market turbulence expected to persist | Low-volatility profile may be timely for conservative investors.
+Outlook | Strategies focus on stable, lower risk portfolio of Canadian equities | Market turbulence expected to persist | Low-volatility profile may be timely for conservative investors.

 Digital Asset ETFs